 bitsongcli query account $(bitsongcli keys show jack -a)

-bitsongcli query reward all
+bitsongcli query supply total

 BitSong uses SemVer to determine when and how the version changes.
 According to SemVer, anything in the public API can change at any time before version 1.0.0